 The telephone number is 301-261-1000.
 It is approximately 25 miles and a 45 minute drive to BWI.
 BWI has ample parking with free shuttle service to the terminal.
 MARC train service is available between BWI and the New Carrolton train station, where a taxi can be taken to JB Andrews.
 BWI is also an AMC gateway and has the largest active USO facility in the continental US.

 Andrews AFB is located off of Exit 9 of I-495, about 10 miles southeast of Washington DC in Camp Springs, Maryland.
 The military base, also known as Joint Base Andrews, is the home of the 79th Medical Wing, 89 Airlift Wing, 316th Wing and Air Force One.
 Proper identification is required to gain access: DOD Common Access Cards, Military Retiree ID cards, Military Dependent ID cards, State/Federal Law Enforcement (ON OFFICIAL BUSINESS), and Sponsored Guests.

-Due to security concerns taxis, buses, airport shuttle buses, and limousines are NOT allowed on base.
+Due to security concerns, providers of transportation such as taxis, will either need to have their own DOD ID or will need to stop and be vetted by the Visitor's Center.
+Please ask if the service you're using has a driver who is already authorized access to Joint Base Andrews.
 The closest Metro Station is Branch Avenue.
 Metro buses pick up outside the Main Gate during the week, but do not stop on weekends.

 Driving DirectionsFrom I-95/495 South to Main Gate:Take exit 9, turn right at stop signAt the light turn right onto Allentown RoadTurn left at next lightProceed through the Main Gate